pl453s/linux-mint-gnome/README.md

 ## Gnome Customization

-- A first draft window has been created.
+- The tabbed GUI is currently in development!
 The final aim is to create a central GUI to customize:
 styles, extensions, appearance, applications grid, user's folders paths, Gnome, Qt5, GDM3, Plymouth and Grub.
 - The user's folders names localization is intentionally disabled.
 A section to change these names is planned.
 - Until 'Customization' is developed, I created a set of basic tools to more easily customize GDM3: